 Today the fishing tradition still keeps its legend.
 Once the fishing boats moor at the port, the fish is sold in a popular auction That day by day takes place in the fish market.
 Here, the fishermen from many neighboring places meet and guarantee the sales of this are activity with a wide fishing experience both in low and high tides.

 Recently, new productions on canned food are becoming popular as the old traditional ones, encouraged by an artisan character integrated in the same port.
 This ancient activity assures a production of 3500 kilos of canned anchovies yearly.

-The results of this artisan and laborious work have their end in those fine shops of "delicatessen".
+The results of this artisan and laborious work have its end on those fine shops of «delicatessen».
 In this way, it is being rescued the old and famous tradition reached by those local canned food firms at the beginnings of the 20th century.
 By that time, around 10 firms of this kind were found in Ballasts, today some of their ruins can still be seen in the vicinity of the harbor.